The Indian Pantry

 The way we look at our food has changed a lot in the last few years.
 With a slow-growing awareness about what we eat and where our food is coming from, we all wish there was an expert who could tell us everything we need to know.
 Why is haldi suddenly so popular around the world?
 Do avocados live up to the craze?
 Which fruit and vegetables are indigenous to India?

-From food columnist and star journalist Vir Sanghvi comes a collection of insightful, witty and myth-busting pieces about the ingredients in our kitchens.
+From food columnist and star journalist Vir Sanghvi comes a collection of insightful, witty and myth-busting pieces about the ingredients in our kitchens in The Indian Pantry Book.

 In his distinctive, no-holds-barred style, Sanghvi introduces the reader to not only the Indian pantry but also the culture, history and unique experiences that make Indian food so popular the world over.